IgorBuchelnikov/ObservableComputations/README.md

 In the code above, during the execution of *Filtering* extension method  (during the creation of an instance of *Filtering&lt;Order&gt;* class), following events are subscribed: the  [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) event of *orders* collection and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) event of every instance of the *Order* class.
 ObservableComputations performs weak subscriptions only (**weak event pattern**), so the *expensiveOrders* can be garbage collected, while the *orders* will remain alive.

 Complexity of predicate expression passed to *Filtering* method (*o => o.Price > 25*) is not limited.
-The expression can contain results of any ObservavleComputations methods, including [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) analogs.
+The expression can contain results of any ObservableComputations methods, including [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) analogs.

 ### Arbitrary expression observing
 ```csharp